-23rd April: On the day of Sant Jordi in Barcelona- as in all of Catalonia - people give one another a rose or a book.
-And it’s not only couples that do this.
+23rd April: On the day of Sant Jordi in Barcelona - as in all of Catalonia - people give one another a rose or a book.
+Not only couples do this.
 The Generalitat in Plaça de Sant Jaume is open to the public.
 In the palace and around it there is a large rose market.
 You can buy books everywhere.

-Documents show that the tradition of giving away roses as a symbol of love on the day of Sant Jordi, dates back to the 15th century, even if not the exact date is known.
+Documents show that the tradition of giving away roses as a symbol of love on the day of Sant Jordi, dates back to the 15th century, even though the exact date is not known.
 Furthermore, why this day is the day of lovers and Sant Jordi has become the patron saint of lovers is not known with certainty.
-In the most famous legend of Saint George - although he freed the princess from the dragon - he didn’t marry her, as the moral of this story was Christian baptism rather than love, according to the legend (see below).
+In the most famous legend of Saint George he didn’t marry the princess - although he released her from the dragon - as the moral of this story was Christian baptism rather than love, according to the legend (see below).

 In 1926 Spain declared the 23rd April, the anniversary of the death of Miguel de Cervantes, the most famous Spanish writer, as Book Day.
 This was coping England, who had also respected the 23rd April as the death of Shakespeare.
 It was a coincidence that this coincided with the day of the feast of Sant Jordi.
 This led, however, to mean that Book Day was hardly celebrated.
 Only much later did the day of love also became a day of literature in the mind of the population.